gsidhu/buzee-tauri/logbook.md

 - Table Pagination works.
 - Result table height changes on filter toggle open/close.
 - Icon grid doesn't load icons properly.
 Need to optimise it.
 Maybe store thumbnail in the database and load it from there.
+- Scratchpad autosaves to local file.
+- Text is also scanned out of images (PNG, JPG, JPEG, SVG).
+Only for files > 50KB.

 ## v0.1.2 updates
 - Fix typo in Last Modified column header.